The Different Kinds of Headaches

 Tension-Type Headaches

 There are many different types of headaches that could be affecting you.
-But many of these headaches can be treated with medication and lifestyle changes.
+However many of these headaches can be treated with medication and lifestyle changes.
 To see treatment for your headaches, call Pain and Spine Specialists today!